-(15) Property, Plants, and Equipment
+(14) Property, Plants, and Equipment

 - 1. Property, plants, and equipment are recorded at acquisition cost and the related interest is capitalized during the period of acquisition or construction. - 2.
 Subsequent costs are included in the carrying amount of an asset or recognized as a separate asset only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
 The carrying amount of the replaced portion should be derecognized.
-All other maintenance costs are recognized in profit or loss as incurred. - 3.
-Property, plants, and equipment are subsequently measured at cost and depreciated on a straight-line basis over their estimated useful lives.
+All other maintenance costs are recognized in profit or loss as incurred. - Property, plants, and equipment are subsequently measured at cost and depreciated on a straight-line basis over their estimated useful lives.
 If the components of property, plants, and equipment are significant, they are depreciated separately. - 4.
 The Group reviews the residual value, useful life, and depreciation method of each asset at the end of each fiscal year.
 If the expected value of the residual value and useful life differs from previous estimates, or if there is a significant change in the expected pattern of consumption of the future economic benefits embodied in the asset, the change is accounted for in accordance with IAS 8, "Accounting Policies, Changes in Accounting Estimates, and Errors" from the date of the change.
 The useful lives of each asset are as follows:

-Buildings and Structures (including ancillary equipment) Machinery and Equipment Molding Equipment Office Equipment Other Equipment
+Buildings and Structures (including ancillary equipment) Machinery and Equipment Molding Equipment

 3 years to 50 years

 3 years to 8 years

 2 years

-3 years

-2 years to 3 years

-(16) Lease Transactions as the Lessee - Right-of-Use Assets/Lease Liabilities
+(15) Lease Transactions as the Lessee - Right-of-Use Assets/Lease Liabilities